Asish-ai/learining--git/readme.md

-hello git
+This is git
-this world is cool
+the message is from dev-adrian